-Although BIM is principally about effective and collaborative interdisciplinary working (long overdue, in our opinion) 3d modelling and attached data is increasingly becoming an essential part of the design workflow.
+Although BIM is principally about effective and collaborative interdisciplinary working (long overdue, in our opinion) 3D modelling and attached data is increasingly becoming an essential part of the design workflow.

 Once the model is created, it can be viewed in a variety of ways - look at the case studies for examples.
 Models can also form the basis of other types of visualisation, such as photomontage.

-This has helped us to play a major part in projects such as Tansterne Biomass Power Station, where the evolving design has been explored and presented in a huge number of ways.
+Our 3d capability has helped us to play a major part in projects such as Tansterne Biomass Power Station, where the evolving design has been explored and presented in a huge number of ways.